In This Article

 The gap between those two numbers is the entire story of mortgage platform economics.
 Technology investment measurably reduces your cost per loan, but only if the pricing model aligns with how your operation works.
 A platform that costs $50 per loan at 200 monthly closings costs $125 per loan at 80 closings.
 Choosing the wrong pricing structure turns a productivity investment into a cost center that drains margin regardless of volume.

-This guide breaks down how subscription, transaction, and hybrid pricing models work for mortgage lending platforms with the actual math behind each approach.
+This guide breaks down how subscription, transaction, and hybrid pricing models work for mortgage lending platforms with the actual math behind each approach, and then it does something the pricing-sheet conversation usually skips: it puts the integration architecture underneath the pricing decision, where the real margin lever lives.

 Why Cost Per Loan Is the Only Metric That Matters